polito-WAII-2025/lab1-g16/README.md

 ## Features

 ### 1. **Maximum Distance from Start**:
-   - Calculates the maximum distance between the starting point (first waypoint) and all other waypoints in the dataset.
+   - Calculates the maximum distance between the starting point (see inputs(5)) and all other waypoints in the dataset.

 ### 2. **Most Frequented Area**:
    - Identifies the most frequented area based on waypoints that lie outside a geofence defined by a radius.

 ### 3. **Waypoints Outside Geofence**:
-   - Identifies how many waypoints are located outside a geofence, and lists those waypoints.
+   - Identifies how many waypoints are located outside the geofence of the central point, and lists those waypoints.

 ### 4. **Distance Calculation**:
    - The application calculates distances using latitude and longitude, approximating distances to kilometers by multiplying by a factor of 111.